derickr/derickrethans-articles/201901161623-moving-on-from-mongodb.rst

    :Tags: blog, php, mongodb
    :Short: bye-mongo

-The last seven years, I have worked with, and for MongoDB_.
-I have seen it grow from a small start-up, then called 10Gen, with fewer than a hundred people, into a NASDAQ listed_ company with over a thousand employees.
+The last seven years, I have worked with, and for, MongoDB_.
+I have seen it grow from a small start-up, then called 10gen, with fewer than a hundred people, into a NASDAQ listed_ company with over a thousand employees.
 But now, after all these years, it's time for me to move on.